PistonDevelopers/glfw-rs/README.md

 - Implement and wrap the last outstanding function bindings:
   - glfwSetWindowUserPointer
   - glfwGetWindowUserPointer
-- Double check my pointer usage and code, get reviews and analysis from peers
 - Document wrapper functions
 - Register with Cargo Central?
 - Into the future: